jaypipes/ghw/README.md

 * `ghw.Processor.Model` is a string containing the vendor's model name
 * `ghw.Processor.Capabilities` is an array of strings indicating the features the processor has enabled
+* `ghw.Processor.Cores is an array of `ghw.ProcessorCore` structs that are packed onto this physical processor

+A `ghw.ProcessorCore` has the following fields:

+* `ghw.ProcessorCore.Id` is the identifier that the host gave this core.
+Note that this does *not* necessarily equate to a zero-based index of the core within a physical package.
+For example, the core IDs for an Intel Core i7 are 0, 1, 2, 8, 9, and 10
+* `ghw.ProcessorCore.Index` is the zero-based index of the core on the physical processor package
+* `ghw.ProcessorCore.NumThreads` is the number of hardware threads associated with the core
+* `ghw.LogicalProcessors` is an array of logical processor IDs assigned to any processing unit for the core

 ### Block storage